wei2912/wei2912.github.io/index.md

 These articles are intended to let people dip their toes into unfamiliar technical topics, hopefully beyond a superficial level of understanding.

-### Regularisation & Redundancy: Examining Generalisation in Deep Learning #ml-theory

-(WIP) A brief look into generalisation in deep learning (namely in Convolutional Neural Networks), examining recent empirical findings which run contrary to common intuition.

 ### [Why AES is Secure](/posts/crypto/why-aes-is-secure.html) #crypto

 (January 1, 2017) An explanation of how AES, a commonly used modern